NCP-Stampede/hs-app-toolkit/README.md

 # backend-package

-All python backend scraping in Northside App made into a package for simple use!
+All python backend scraping, storage, and API in Northside App made into a package for simple use!

 ---
 ## Athletics